Luna Vachon: Return to WWF (1997–2000)

 At Survivor Series in 1999, she joined forces with her former rivals Ivory, Jacqueline, and Terri Runnels, against Tori, Debra, The Fabulous Moolah, and Mae Young.
 Luna's team was defeated when Moolah pinned Ivory.
 At the Royal Rumble in 2000, she participated in the Swim Suit Contest, though in protest against the whole event she refused to take off her gown.
 This angle reflected Luna's legit dissatisfaction with the "sexualization" of the WWF's women's division.
 Vachon then became involved in a brief feud with Jacqueline after the latter had pinned Harvey Wippleman to capture the Women's title.
-She was the first person to challenge Jacqueline on the February 7 edition of Raw, but failed following a German Suplex.
+She was the first person to challenge Jacqueline on the February 7 edition of Raw, but failed following a German suplex.
 Gangrel, who accompanied her to ringside, responded by executing his Impaler DDT on the champion.
 This led to a mixed tag on the following episode of SmackDown, in which Vachon and Gangrel defeated Moore and her partner Prince Albert.
 She was later released from the WWF in early 2000 due to another outburst backstage.

-Independent circuit (2000–2007)
+Later career (2000–2007)

 After leaving the WWF, Luna continued to manage Gangrel during her independent tours all over the world, as well as wrestling on her own.
-Venues included the IWA Puerto Rico in 2000,2000 matches at Genickbruch.com. the Australian World Wrestling All-Stars in 2001,2001 matches at Genickbruch.com. the German EWP in 2003, the British ASW in 20062006 matches at Genickbruch.com. and WSU in 2007.2007 matches at Genickbruch.com.
+Venues included the IWA Puerto Rico in 2000, the Australian World Wrestling All-Stars in 2001, the German EWP in 2003, the British ASW in 2006 and WSU in 2007.

 Whilst touring the UK with WWA in 2001 she was defeated by her husband Gangrel in a Black Wedding Match.

 On June 9, 2007, Luna became the first Great Lakes Championship Wrestling's Ladies champion defeating Traci Brooks.
 On December 5, 2007, Luna Vachon announced her retirement; her last match took place on December 7 for Great Lakes Championship Wrestling in Milwaukee.
 She successfully defended her GLCW Ladies Championship against Traci Brooks and then retired as champion.